pypa/pip/docs/html/user_guide.rst

 Setups we might need more testing on
 ------------------------------------

-*    Windows
+*    Windows, including Windows Subsystem for Linux (WSL)

 *    Macintosh

 *    Debian, Fedora, Red Hat, CentOS, Mint, Arch, Raspbian, Gentoo

-*    Japanese-localized filesystems/OSes
+*    non-Latin localized filesystems and OSes, such as Japanese, Chinese, and Korean, and right-to-left such as Hebrew, Urdu, and Arabic

 *    Multi-user installations

-*    Using virtualenvs
+*    Requirements files with 100+ packages

+*    Requirements files that include hashes or pinned dependencies (perhaps as output from ``pip-compile`` or ``pip-tools``)

+*    Continuous integration/continuous deployment setups

-*    Dependency resolution for any kind of version control systems (e.g., you are installing from Git, Subversion, Mercurial, or CVS)
+*    Installing from any kind of version control systems (i.e., Git, Subversion, Mercurial, or CVS)

 *    Installing from source code held in local directories